Baton (law enforcement): Canada

 There is no law that prohibits batons; except for spring-loaded batons, which are defined as a prohibited weapon under a regulation entitled "Regulations Prescribing Certain Firearms and other Weapons, Components and Parts of Weapons, Accessories, Cartridge Magazines, Ammunition and Projectiles as Prohibited or Restricted" (also capable of being referred to by its registration number: SOR 98–462).
 However, it is a crime under section 90 of the Criminal Code to carry any weapon, including a baton, in a concealed fashion.

 Hong Kong

 According to Cap 217 (Weapons Ordinance), Laws of Hong Kong, any person who has possession of any prohibited items commits an offence, which includes expandable batons.

-India
+Indian subcontinent

-In India, police often carry a large bamboo stick called a lathi (ବାଡ଼ି, குறுந்தடி, लाठी) that is used during riot controlling or used when a person is arrested or for self or public defence.
+In India, Pakistan, Bangladesh and Nepal, police often carry a large bamboo (in India, Bangladesh and Nepal) or cedar (in Pakistan) stick called a lathi (ବାଡ଼ି, குறுந்தடி, लाठी) that is used during riot controlling or used when a person is arrested or for self or public defence.

-Republic of Ireland
+Ireland

-In the Republic of Ireland, telescopic truncheons are classified as illegal offensive weapons.
+In Ireland, telescopic truncheons are classified as illegal offensive weapons.